-Overwhelming numbers, frequency of uninsured dialysis patients in public hospital emergency rooms may have a systemic solution
+Overwhelming numbers of uninsured dialysis patients may have a systemic solution

 SMU analysis suggests screening protocols set by government policy – not hospitals – may be to blame for ER strain